The following post is from Emily of Live Renewed: How to Have a Simple Christmas

 - The three gifts of the wise men: are gold, frankincense, and myrrh.
 Gold is a highly valued item, frankincense is to encourage spiritual growth, and myrrh is something for the body, which could include clothing or shoes.

 - Extended family gift exchanges.
 Suggest drawing names so that each person or family buys for just one person, instead of everyone buying gifts for everyone.

 - Give experience gifts rather than physical gifts.
 Tickets to go to a game or show together, a season pass to the zoo or museum, dance or art class, sports camp, or something else that they have always wanted to do but either couldn’t afford or they hadn’t made the effort to do.
 Giving it as a gift is great motivation!

 - Giving to charity.
 Or instead of giving to each other – when we all already have so much – what if you gave to someone who was truly in need?
 There are so many amazing charities that you can donate too this time of year and actually make a real difference in someone’s life.
 Some of our family’s favorite charities to give to during the holidays are Compassion, World Vision, Heifer International, and Charity Water.

 I also appreciate that giving fewer gifts is less stressful too!

-Simplify this season by taking the time to slow down and make memories, rather than being slave to your to-do list and rushing from event, to party, to get-together over the next few weeks.
+Simplify this season by taking the time to slow down and make memories rather than being slave to your to-do list and rushing from the event, to party, to get-together over the next few weeks.
 Memories are made in the simple things, in the pauses between activities, in the moments where we stop and just enjoy each other and the beauty of this season.